Center for Theoretical Neuroscience

 Careers in Math: If you've ever wondered what you could do with a math degree (undergrad or otherwise), I highly recommend you check out SIAM's careers in math brochure

-Theoretical Neuroscience: I am a mathematician working at the Redwood Center for Theoretical Neuroscience
+Theoretical Neuroscience: I am a mathematician working at University of California, San Francisco (Tecott Mouse Behavioral Lab) and the Redwood Center for Theoretical Neuroscience

 at the University of California, Berkeley.

 New: (with Ngoc Tran) Robust exponential memory in Hopfield networks. pdf | code | arxiv

 (with A. Wibisono) A Hadamard-type lower bound for symmetric diagonally dominant positive matrices, Linear Algebra and Applications, 472 (2015) 135-141. pdf